dandn9/node_ws/README.md

 # A websocket server implementation

-(with chat example and multiple sockets)
+(with chat example and multiple sockets) <br>
+to run it, run npm run dev in both backend and frontend folders

 ## Sources: